LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 How Creation OS is built for this instead

 • A world, not a character.
 Before you play a single turn, Creation OS generates a named world with factions, NPCs with relationships and agendas, locations, and a history.
 That world lives in a database.
-It is there the next time you open the app, accurate.
+It is there the next time you open the app, with supported state carried across sessions.

 • Genre systems with actual mechanics.
 Horror has a sanity track.
 Investigation has a clue chain.
 Cozy mode has a tone contract that keeps the fiction soft and pressureless.
 The engine adapts, not just the prose.